Heart-Smart Tips You Should Know

-Talk to your doctor about any prescriptions you may have, and find ways to minimize prescription cost if possible in order to redirect the money towards a healthier lifestyle.
+Talk to your doctor about any prescriptions you may have, and find ways to minimize prescription costs if possible in order to redirect the money towards a healthier lifestyle.

 Some services offer delivery for prescriptions at no cost to you and may help you as you implement your new lifestyle changes.

 Hydration is important to more than just cardiovascular health, but drinking the required 3 quarts per day will keep your heart working to remove toxins from your body.

 Consider swapping out coffee for water in the morning, or ordering water instead of a soda during your lunch break.
 Incremental changes are key to long-lasting success, and slowly shifting towards more water will help you break any bad habits and keep hydrated.

 Building off of hydration, the final tip on our list is to limit your sodium intake and keep salty foods out of your diet.
 Believe it or not, there are plenty of salt substitutes you can cook with that won’t compromise flavor.

 Your body does need some salt to function, but far more people consume too much salt as opposed to too little.
 And since excess sodium can cause dehydration, limiting your salt intake will help you keep your fluids right where they need to be.